Cottages.com is the UK's leading provider of holiday cottages and luxury homes with over 21,000 properties on offer.Check availability on cottages.com

 Second Lounge with 2 sofas, armchair and Smart TV, underfloor heating, Scandinavian HWAM woodburner.

 Utility room with WC on ground floor, washing machine and dryer.

-Grounds Private garden with outdoor table and chairs to seat 6, large lawned areas.
+Grounds Private enclosed garden with outdoor table and chairs to seat 6, large lawned areas.

 Please be aware that there is a small stretch of barbed wire to the rear of the kitchen to maintain livestock - care should be taken with young children.